Isigo/LeapCopter/README.md

 Keyboard mode : A = throttle up, Z = throttle down.
 Right, left, up and down keys to control aileron and elevator.

-Leap mode : incline your hand left/right/backwards/forwards to make the quad move left/right/backwards/forward.
+Leap mode : incline your hand left/right/backwards/forwards to make the quad move left/right/backwards/forwards.
 Turn your hand left/right to make the quad yaw left/right.
 Close your hand for self landing.
 Flips not included yet.

 Gestures : move your hand in the "touch zone" of the leapmotion controller to enable rudder control of the quadcopter.
-Circle gesture is included in the code but doesn't do anything as of yet.
+Circle gesture is included in the code but doesn't do anything yet.

 Credits goes to PhracturedBlue, Shinyshez and andy_m for the arduino part.